Are You In A Guitar Playing Rut? Learn How To Add A Massive Explosion Of Creativity To Your Guitar Playing! - Part 1

 by Simon Candy

-Feeling bored and stale with your own guitar playing is very common and something that everybody who has played guitar for at least a few years has felt before.
+Creativity-Guitar-Article-PicFeeling bored and stale with your own guitar playing is very common and something that everybody who has played for at least a few years has felt before.

 How To Reignite Your Guitar Playing Creativity

 There are many elements and techniques from other styles that you can bring into your own playing that will complement what you can already do and literally set your guitar creativity on fire!
+The following ideas and approaches are just to get you started.
+I want to make you aware of them, if you are not already, and also encourage you to follow through and explore the ones you like further.

 Harmonics

+Creativity-Guitar-Harmonics-Article-PicThere is nothing quite like the sound of harmonics in your acoustic guitar playing.
 In a nutshell, a harmonic is sounded by lightly touching a vibrating string at specific points along its length.

-In regard to your acoustic guitar playing and increasing your creativity, lets look at the octave harmonic.
+Let's look at the octave harmonic.
 To get this you simply touch the string as it is vibrating, with your picking hand, exactly 12 frets higher from where you sounded the note.
 You must touch the string directly over the fret itself, not in between as you would normally do.

-Check the picture on the right for reference:
+Check the picture for reference.

 As you can see, I am using my index finger to touch the string while my thumb plucks the string itself from behind sounding a "bell" like harmonic.